 Choose different members to read through the lesson.

-Discuss each part of the grief journey illustration—ask members to give examples of things people may do or be feeling during each part of the cycle
+Discuss each part of the grief journey illustration—ask members to give examples of things people may do or be feeling during each part of the cycle.

 Talk about the dangers of taking the “false bridge.”